JoshuaSkootsky/my-site-blog/content/posts/kadane.md

 };
 ```

-For completeness' sake, here is a solution that uses Javascript reduce with less complexity, but due to the use of external state, it's kind of like abuse of reduce.
+For completeness' sake, here is a solution that uses Javascript reduce with less complexity, but due to the use of external state, it's kind of like abuse of reduce:

 ```javascript
 const maxSubarray = (array) => {